İçeriğe geç

 Want more spice in your English?
 Explore some underused regional idioms and sound more like a local!

-Simple Present Tense in Daily Dialogues
+Examples of Simple Present Tense in Daily Life

 simple present vs present continuous comparison